hazelcast/hazelcast-go-client/README.md

 # 1. Getting Started

-This chapter explains all the necessary things to start using Hazelcast GO Client including basic Hazelcast IMDG, IMDG and client configuration and how to use distributed data structures with Hazelcast.
+This chapter explains all the necessary things to start using Hazelcast Go client including basic Hazelcast IMDG, IMDG and client configuration and how to use distributed data structures with Hazelcast.

 ## 1.1.
 Requirements